TV titans Trump, Oprah go head to head on U.S. campaign trail

 Full Reuters election coverage here

-Reporting by Joseph Ax and Amy Tennery in New York; additional reporting by Maria Caspani in Atlanta, David Morgan in Pittsburgh, Jilian Mincer in New York and Daniel Trotta in Tucson, Arizona; Editing by Scott Malone, Peter Cooney and Jonathan Oatis
+Reporting by Joseph Ax and Amy Tennery in New York; Additional reporting by Maria Caspani in Atlanta, David Morgan in Pittsburgh, Jilian Mincer in New York, Daniel Trotta in Tucson, Ariz. and Steve Holland in Columbia, Mo;; Editing by Jonathan Oatis and Peter Cooney